delacruzjardon/demoshardingmanual/README.md

 Demo sharding Manual

-(Intended to be executed in Instruqt MDB Fundamentals VM)
+(Intended to be executed in Instruqt MDB Fundamentals VM or Linux Ubuntu 24.04.2 LTS)

 1.- Install docker running this script installdocker.sh